Your Rights in an Auto Accident

 - Receive compensation from the negligent party's homeowner insurance under certain circumstances.

 - Receive compensation from several insurance companies under certain circumstances.
 Signing a release can stop your rights to any additional compensation.
 See an attorney before signing releases.

 - Receive copies of all correspondences from your lawyer regarding your case.

-Our attorneys have been helping Maine families cope with automobile accidents for more than three decades.
+Our attorneys have been helping Maine families cope with automobile accidents for four decades.
 You don't have to pay us anything before you win your settlement, and there is no cost for an initial consultation.
 Contact our offices today.